 Night challenge!
 Don’t underestimate a newspaper

 Training together, cooking together, eating together, living together, and helping each other: this is an experience that has cemented the bonds between the members of the Toronto and Montreal naginata community.
 From this has sprouted improvement from everyone, as well as friendships, laughter, and undoubtedly many calluses.
-A big thank you to the UofT Naginata Club for having us!
-And lots of appreciation for everyone at McGill, Toronto, and Concordia who participated in the event!

 We’ve come to the end of the 2021-2022 season!
 We’d like to say a big thanks to the exec team for leading the club this season and to all our new and returning members for their effort and dedication that continues to make McGill Naginata Club great!
 Let’s take a moment to look back on the highlights of this season.